 Your Best Life, in Images

-Vision boards are often a first step in manifesting abundance, or reaching a goal.
-They’re visual representations, of what we believe our best life should look and feel like.
+Vision boards are often a first step in manifesting abundance or reaching a goal.
+They’re visuals of how we believe our best life should look and feel.
 I remember amassing a bedroom of magazines, with pictures I clipped for random inspiration.
 It was a fun activity, but thinking back on it, the problems with creating a vision board become clear.

 1) You’re Already a Pro at Envisioning

-I use all of these scenarios to point out this 1 absolute truth.
+I use all of these scenarios to point out this one absolute truth.
 We’re already pros at picturing/envisioning, (which in my humble opinion runs deeper than looking at a static collection of images).

-It also becomes tricky when you’re visually bombarded with “pretty”, eye-catching images, that may not necessarily resonate on a deeper level.
-Your organic envisioning is more powerful, and accurate in this way.
+It also becomes tricky when you’re visually bombarded with pretty, eye-catching images, that may not necessarily resonate on a deeper level.
+Your organic envisioning is more powerful and accurate in this way.

-One of these functions is future thinking, (AKA autobiographical thinking).
-It serves as a way to speculate and anticipate future events, (which sounds pretty useful, when we’re in the process of mapping our path, to living aligned with our best self).
+One of these functions is future thinking (AKA autobiographical thinking).
+It serves as a way to speculate and anticipate future events.
+Pretty useful when we’re in the process of mapping our path to living aligned with our best self).

 2) Vision Boards Focus on the “Who,” Not the “Why”

-Vision boards offer a visual of what you’d like your life to look like, but neglect the deeper insights that are necessary to aligning with your best self.
+Vision boards offer a vision of what you’d like your life to look like but neglect the deeper insights that are necessary to align with your best self.

-You get an idea of your “who”, but are still in the dark about your “why’s”.
+You get an idea of your who, and what but are still in the dark about your why’s.
 Why do you want to be an Entrepreneur?
 Is it because a part of you has something to prove to your parents?
 Do you think entrepreneurship will compensate for feelings of failure in other areas?

 3) Vision Boards Aren’t Where the Magic Happens